 - Repairs, maintenance

 - Loading, unloading trucks

 - General labor

-In cases of day laborer injuries, you want the right lawyer fighting for you.
+In cases of day laborer injuries in New York, you want the right lawyer fighting for you.
 At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have won millions of dollars in injury cases.
 We are listed in the Best Lawyers directory, and rated AV-Preeminent by Martindale-Hubbell, the highest rating possible from the premier law firm rating service in the USA.

 Injured while working as a day laborer?
 We urge you to contact our firm for a free case evaluation.
-Our attorneys are highly-respected, dedicated, and among the leading injury law firms in NYC.
+Our New York day laborer injury attorneys are highly-respected, dedicated, and among the leading injury law firms in NYC.
 We take our responsibilities to our clients very seriously and understand that the need for compensation is an urgent matter that deserves our full attention.

 Contact us today at (212) 986-7353 to speak with us in a free case evaluation.